GregoryBrownson/RobStatTM-GUI/README.md

 # Shiny User Interface (UI) to the RobStatTM R Package

+Welcome to the Github repository for the Shiny UI to **RobStatTM**.
+Below is some information on the UI, a link to documentation, and future tasks.

 ## How to Run the Shiny App
 The Shiny UI may be run with the following command: